lukehawkins22/Software_Engineering_and_DevOps/README.md

 Unit tests can be found here: ITHelpDesk/tests.
 There are 2 test files, test_forms.py and test_views.py.
 Commands to run these can be found as a comment at the top of each file.

 Application Files:
-1. admin.py: Used to handle the configuaration of the Django Admin Interface.
+1. admin.py: Used to handle the configuration of the Django Admin Interface.
 Different object views and setups are configured within these files.
 2. apps.py: Used to handle high level application configuration.
 Little detail within this file.
 3. forms.py: Used to define and generate all forms which are used throughout the app.
 Forms are used to present and collect data from the user which is then used throughout the application.
 There are multiple types of form which are used within this app.
 4. models.py: Used to define all data models which are used to store data for the application to be functional.
 This includes the 'ticket' and 'comment' model which are used consistently throughout the application
 5. tests.py: Not used as using Pytest.
 To execute tests, see test folder.
 At the top of each test file is a command which should be run in terminal within this repo folder.
-This will execute the tests and dispay results.
+This will execute the tests and display results.
 6. urls.py: Used to define URL routings, and which views should be served when a certain URL is requested.
 There are 2 urls.py files.
 One at a project level, and one at an application level.
 The majority of the config is complete within the application level file.
 The project level file inherits from the application level to handle requests.
-7. views.py: Used to handle the redenering of views, as well as functions and methods which should be executed should a view be called or rendered based on a URL request.
-This is the file which is responsible for defing what should be rendered when a page is visitied.
+7. views.py: Used to handle the rendering of views, as well as functions and methods which should be executed should a view be called or rendered based on a URL request.
+This is the file which is responsible for defining what should be rendered when a page is visited.

 The below files are at a project level;
 1. settings.py: Used to define project level config settings.
 This included things such as links to the application level files, as well as numerous Django configuration properties.